oliver-pham/silkie/README.md

 # Silkie
 > Static site generator with the smoothness of silk

 Silkie is a simple and smooth static site generator.
-It can currently display the version of the application and a standard help/usage guide.
+It can parse text files (".txt" files) and generate HTML files from them.

 ## Features
-[To be updated]
+- Generate HTML file(s) from a specified file/directory
+- Detect the title of a file if it's the first line followed by two blank lines

 ## Installation
 [To be updated]